 7/.
 What effect does a restriction kit have on a motorcycle?

 Well firstly your motorcycle will look the same as everyone else's.
 Mostly restriction kits prevent the throttle being fully opened.
 This generally limits the motorcycle to about 85mph.
 However, the heavier the motorcycle the more the penalty.
 So a restriction on a Yamaha FZR400 won't be felt anything like as much as it would be on a Honda GL1000 Gold Wing.
 Clearly the more weight (passengers and luggage) you put on the bike the more the restriction will be felt.
-In practice the restriction does not prevent you from enjoying the bike.
+In practise the restriction does not prevent you from enjoying the bike.

 8/.
 Is this all set to change with the introduction of 3DLD in 2013?

 Yes, there will no longer be an automatic upgrade after two years.
 You will have to either take a test or a seven hour training session (to be decided). *Update* - as of 2014 it is still a test upgrade for which we have developed a 1 day course.

 9/.
 So if I'm under 24 then I'm better of taking a test sooner rather than later?